 Fact: It Isn’t a Short-Term Fix

-Everyone should exercise regularly to keep fit, healthy and ensure their weight remains under control.
-However, it is not a magic ‘get out of jail free’ card when it comes to fast THC detox.
+Everyone should exercise regularly to keep fit, healthy, and ensure their weight remains under control.
+However, it is not a magic ‘get out of jail free’ card when it comes to a fast THC detox.
 It can help you pass, but only when it is performed regularly and well in advance.

 Myth: You Can Claim to be a Passive Smoker

-When all else fails, why not claim that you were in a room with heavy smokers and that’s the reason you didn’t pass the test?
+When all else fails, why not claim that you were in a room with heavy smokers, and that’s the reason you didn’t pass the test?

 Fact: You Can’t Inhale Enough Second-Hand Smoke to Use This as a Defense